Conan1231/APL_forensic_data_analysis_automation_with_fortrace--/readme.md

 ## Potential Improvements (To-Do) - Outlook
 - modify the unattend.xml to automatically execute the PowerShell scripts
-  - allow the PowerShell Execution Policy
+  - allow the PowerShell Execution Policy [DONE]
   - automatic Install of the Windows SPICE Guest Tools
-  - deactivate Windows Defender already in the ISO, so the Malware Examples work without interruption
+  - deactivate Windows Defender already in the ISO, so the Malware Examples work without interruption [DONE]
 - Development of Malware that is not already detected by Windows Defender by using obfuscation techniques.
+[PARTIALLY-DONE]
 - Further development of automation scripts to simulate even more realistic attack scenarios.
 - Incorporate additional steps into the scenario, such as using an email client to receive an email containing a Word document with a malicious macro.
 - Evaluation and comparison of results with real-world attack data.